 - Orange juice – 220 calories per pint

 Guinness may be unsuitable for a vegetarian diet, as the production process involves the use of isinglass, made from fish.
 It is used as a fining agent for settling out suspended matter in the vat.
 The isinglass is retained in the floor of the vat but it is possible that minute quantities might be carried over into the beer.

 10 million glasses of Guinness are enjoyed every single day around the world, and 1,883,200,000 pints are sold every year — 1.8 billion!

 TV ad quotes and FAQs can be found on the Guinness website.

-What’s your favourite Guinness ad?
-The Surfer, Dreamer, and Swimblack ads are superb, and I don’t consider it a coincidence that all three were directed by Jonathan Glazer — who has also directed music videos for Massive Attack, UNKLE, Blur, Radiohead, and Jamiroquai.
+The Surfer (not shown), Dreamer, and Swimblack ads are superb, and I don't think it’s a coincidence that all three were directed by Jonathan Glazer — director of music videos for Massive Attack, UNKLE, Blur, Radiohead, Jamiroquai...

 Here's a nice collection of Guinness print ads.